 I have read many of Valerie Comer’s books and keep coming back because of the strong characters, and the conflicts they face in both life and faith.
-It says a lot for her writing I got confused when I started Plum Upside Down as to whether I’d already read this book because I knew the two of them in relation to each other.
-I soon figured out where Keanan was first introduced and his conflict with Chelsea begun, but it had been a couple of years since I read Dandelions for Dinner, and for even minor characters to stay so clear just demonstrates why I keep coming back.
+It says a lot for her writing.
+I got confused when I started Plum Upside Down as to whether I’d already read this book because I knew the two main characters in relation to each other.
+I soon figured out where Keanan was first introduced and his conflict with Chelsea begun, but it had been a couple of years since I read Dandelions for Dinner, and for even minor characters to stay so clear just demonstrates why I enjoy this author.

 Chelsea is not firm in her faith in the beginning, though she refuses to admit it to herself as much as to anyone else.
 She sees how easy and deep a relationship with God seems to be for the other inhabitants of Green Acres and considers herself lacking in comparison.
 It doesn’t help that the organizational skills she thought would make her a valuable member of the community are unnecessary on the farm.
 She’s reduced (her words, not mine) to simple farmhand labor, an indication that she’s certainly not perfect either.
 The pressure to do something more, be something more, is never stronger than when she’s with Keanan.

 He dismisses Chelsea’s gifts and how she’s been using them, because he sees anything tied to privilege as tainted.
 He embodies the phrase “Holier than thou” for me not in how he acted as much as in how he judged the worthiness of others, or most specifically, of Chelsea.
 He doesn’t seem to have any difficulty accepting how the other members of the farm have chosen to express their faith or find their calling, but from the start, he judges Chelsea as a pampered princess who should face up to her own lack of value.